ksqlDB Quick Start

 3. Examine tables for keys

-Check both tables that the message key (ROWKEY
+Check both tables that the message key (ROWKEY) matches the declared

 they were not, the join won't succeed or behave as expected.